Tauvic/robotframework-eventlogger/README.md

 * `alerts=null`: A locator (e.g., XPath) to identify elements on the page that represent application alerts or error messages.
 These will be specifically tracked and included in the reports.

-* `loglevel=INFO`: sets the logged events to DEBUG, INFO, WARN, ERROR or NONE
+* `logLevel=INFO`: sets the logged events to DEBUG, INFO, WARN, ERROR or NONE

 ## 3. Report the Events
 To generate a report of all collected events and alerts after each test, add the EventLogger.Report keyword to your test teardown: